Cleveland Clinic logo

 Types of ACE inhibitors

-You take all of these ACE inhibitor drugs by mouth except for enalaprilat.
-You receive this through an IV in your arm.
+You’ll most likely take an ACE inhibitor once a day.
+In some cases, people need two doses a day.
+You take all ACE inhibitor drugs by mouth except for enalaprilat.
+You receive this through an IV in your arm, most commonly only when you’re admitted to the hospital.

-Healthcare providers often make ACE inhibitors their first choice for treating high blood pressure and other cardiovascular conditions.
+Healthcare providers often make ACE inhibitors their first choice for treating high blood pressure and other heart and blood vessel conditions.
 This is because:

 • They work.
 Extensive scientific research has shown that ACE inhibitors are effective.

 • They’re preventive.
-ACE inhibitors don’t just treat existing conditions.
+ACE inhibitor drugs don’t just treat existing conditions.
 They can also prevent those issues from happening (either for the first time or again).

 • They often combine well with other drugs.
 Companies that make medicines often combine ACE inhibitors with certain other types of blood pressure medications into a single drug.

 • They’re safe.
 Side effects of ACE inhibitors are usually minor.
 Severe side effects are especially rare.
-In many cases, you can take ACE inhibitors for the rest of your life.
+In many cases, you can take these medicines for the rest of your life.

-In general, the most common side effects for almost all ACE inhibitors include:
+In general, the most common side effects for almost all ACE inhibitor medicines include:

 Advertisement

-Some general reasons for avoiding angiotensin-converting enzyme inhibitors include:
+Some general reasons for avoiding ACE inhibitors include:

-Providers recommend switching medicines before trying to get pregnant.
+• Pregnancy or breastfeeding (switch medicines before trying to get pregnant)

 What should you avoid when taking ACE inhibitors?